|

 specified for exposure limits.
 There is no need to wear masks or breathing

-smoke generator for your needs.
+generator for your needs.

 Will your smoke machines set off smoke alarms?